 The informal sector is the site of more and more employment internationally in conditions of mounting formal sector unemployment and poverty.
 Undesirable-as an ideal option, it must be confronted as a reality.
-CLAUDIA MANNING surveys critically the international literature, considers its particular relevance to South Africa and looks
+CLAUDIA MANNING surveys critically the international literature, considers its particular relevance to South Africa and looks at policy options.

 What Is Fordism?
 Restructuring Work In The South African Metal Industry

 Judy Maller And Barry Dwolatsky, 70

 JUDY MALLER AND BARRY DWOLATSKY review the international debate about Fordism and the rise of post-Fordist forms of industrial production.
 In actually examining the South African metal industry, they find that some of the terms of this debate do not apply and a rigid application of the model will not give an adequate sense of the productivity cul de sac in which South African industry finds itself.

 Have We Got A Policy For You?
 A Rejoinder To Chisholm’s ‘Policy And Critique in South African Educational Research’

 Melanie Walker, 41